jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2008-06-3---clarify-command-as-an-aspect-spec-project-summary.md

 - Automatic execution order
 - Parameters, input, output, throughput
-- The implementation of commands as a concept
+- The implementation of commands as an aspect

 And their diagram expression.